Union blockade: Blockade service

-Blockade service was attractive to Federal seamen and landsmen alike.
+Blockade service was attractive to Union seamen and landsmen alike.
 Blockade station service was considered the most boring job in the war but also the most attractive in terms of potential financial gain.
 The task was for the fleet to sail back and forth to intercept any blockade runners.
 More than 50,000 men volunteered for the boring duty, because food and living conditions on ship were much better than the infantry offered, the work was safer, and especially because of the real (albeit small) chance for big money.
 Captured ships and their cargoes were sold at auction and the proceeds split among the sailors.
 When Eolus seized the hapless blockade runner Hope off Wilmington, North Carolina, in late 1864, the captain won $13,000 ($ today), the chief engineer $6,700, the seamen more than $1,000 each, and the cabin boy $533, compared to infantry pay of $13 ($ today) per month.
 The amount garnered for a prize of war widely varied.
 While the little Alligator sold for only $50, bagging the Memphis brought in $510,000 ($ today) (about what 40 civilian workers could earn in a lifetime of work).
 In four years, $25 million in prize money ($ today) was awarded.
 One sailor, Benjamin Jackson, earned $900 ($ today) after one year with the West Gulf Blockading Squadron.